priyankaaggarwall/Bank_Mangement_App/README.md

 Hi

-I , Ankit and Priyanka Aggarwal worked together to develop a mobile bank application While doing this application, tasks were shared with each team member.
+I, Priyanka Aggarwal and Ankit worked together to develop a mobile bank application While doing this application, tasks were shared with each team member.
 In order to be completely independent in this project, I learned the use of Git and Github with my teammates.
 In addition, we supported each other when necessary and repaired the problems.